nicolas-cusan/breakpoint-helper/README.md

 > **NOTE:** The following code examples assume the use of the instance above.

-## Methods

 ### `getBreakpoints()`

-Get all breakpoints the instance used in the instance.
+Get all breakpoints as an object.
 Useful for debugging or passing breakpoint values to other libraries.

 #### Returns